Content:

 The creation and proper placement of such content is one of the most effective ways to assemble a high-quality database of addresses.

-There are hundreds of lead magnet options: guides, checklists, cheat sheets, infographics, reports, video instructions, templates and more.
+There are hundreds of lead magnet options: guides, checklists, cheat sheets, infographics, reports, video instructions, PowerPoint templates and more.

 The lead magnet serves to: